De Lek: Heerlijkheid

 According to the 19th-century historian Van der Aa, the old Heerlijkheid van de Lek covered the villages of Lekkerkerk, Krimpen aan de Lek, Krimpen aan den IJssel, Ouderkerk aan den IJssel, Berkenwoude and Stormpolder, and possibly Nieuw-Lekkerland.
 This was a large area east of Rotterdam.

 The first Lord of the Lek is reported to be a younger brother of Diederik II of Brederode.
-After his death around 1063, the heerlijkheid became first a property of the lords of Teilingen, and then of the lords of Polanen.
+After his death around 1063, the heerlijkheid became first a property of the lords of Teylingen, and then of the lords of Polanen.
 When Engelbert I of Nassau married Johanna van Polanen van der Lekke in 1404, the possession went to the house of Nassau.

 After the death of Prince Maurice of Nassau, De Lek was inherited by his illegitimate son William, who called himself Nassau-LaLecq after De Lek.
 After his death it went to his younger brother, Louis of Nassau, Lord of De Lek and Beverweerd.
 The last descendant of this family was Jan Floris van Nassau-Lalecq, who died in 1824.